bsig1/lyric_lsa/README.md

 8. Return embedding: Z = U_k Σ_k.
 This is what is stored.
 Note that Z = U_k​Σ_k​= XV_k.

 In the context of this problem, V represents the term embeddings of each singular value, while U represents the artist embeddings.
-The vector stored for each artist in the artist embeddings weighted by the corresponding singular values.
+The vector stored for each artist in the artist embeddings weighted by the corresponding singular values, then normalized for consistency between artists.
+Without this something like an artist having a larger amount of songs could give them a larger simmilarity score between other artists, somewhat arbitrarily.

 ## Step 5:
 Define Genre vectors